 How is DN treated?

-- Follow the meal plan that your healthcare or dietitian gave you.
+- Work with your dietitian to create a healthy meal plan.
 This meal plan can help you control your blood sugar and decrease your symptoms.

 - Care for your feet.
 Check your feet each day for cuts, scratches, calluses, or other wounds.
-Look for redness, swelling, and warmth.
+Look for redness and swelling, and feel for warmth.
 Wear shoes that fit well.
 Check your shoes for rocks or other objects that can hurt your feet.
 Do not walk barefoot or wear shoes without socks.
 Wear cotton socks to help keep your feet dry.

 - Do not smoke.
 Nicotine can worsen your symptoms and make it more difficult to manage your diabetes.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.